 Past patterns, support, and upsides

-Historically, rates for Capesize vessels have risen during the second half of the year, as Australian and Brazilian shipments grew.
-This year, we’ll likely see a similar development as new mining capacity comes online.
+Historically, rates for Capesize vessels have risen during the second half of the year, as shipments out of Australia and Brazil grew.
+This year, we may experience the same pattern as new mining capacity factors in.
 Higher shipments would mean less incentive for companies to scrap or delay vessels—unlike last year, when the Capesize index fell to just above 1,200.
-That could limit upside potential in Capesize rates, but it primarily suggests rates are improving.
-If rates were to fall back to just 1,200, companies would likely delay extra new deliveries and scrap old vessels again, which would support shipping rates.
+That could limit upside potential in Capesize rates, but it also means that if rates were to fall back to just 1,200, companies would likely delay extra new deliveries and scrap old vessels again, which would support shipping rates.

 Outlook for shipping rates and implication

-Investors can look forward to higher Capesize rates during the second half of this year compared to the first half, which is positive for dry bulk shippers like DryShips Inc. (DRYS), Navios Maritime Partners LP (NMM), Diana Shipping Inc. (DSX), Safe Bulkers Inc. (SB), and Navios Maritime Holdings Inc. (NM), which all carry Capesize vessels.
-If rates do fall, they would present a long-term opportunity, since rates are turning around, and they would suggest that investors shouldn’t get spooked.
-As there are some overlaps in the kinds of dry bulks each vessel carries, higher Capesize rates will also support Panamax vessels, and to a minor extent Supramax vessels too.
+Investors can look forward to higher Capesize rates during the second half of this year compared to the first half.
+If rates do fall, it could present a long-term opportunity for companies like DryShips Inc. (DRYS), Navios Maritime Partners LP (NMM), Diana Shipping Inc. (DSX), Safe Bulkers Inc. (SB), and Navios Maritime Holdings Inc. (NM) since rates are turning around.
+As there are some overlaps in the kinds of dry bulks each vessel carries, higher Capesize rates will also support Supramax and Panamax vessels.